2024 Solar Incentives Guide for Fall River, MA - Tax Credits & Rebates

 EcoWatch's Fall River, MA Solar Incentives FAQs

-It's best to speak with your local Fall River solar installer to get an understanding of which incentives your project may qualify for.
-In most cases, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, such as those given by the state of Massachusetts, might have additional requirements.
+It's a smart idea to get in touch with your local Fall River solar installer for a better understanding of which incentives your project may qualify for.
+In most cases, solar incentives apply to new solar systems installed on property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those given by the state of Massachusetts, might have additional requirements.

 Yes, you can receive both tax credits and rebates towards the cost of solar panels.
-Depending on which incentives you are applying for, they may apply in a different order.
-Make sure that you speak with your solar installer or a local tax professional to verify that you are claiming incentives correctly and that you're getting the most money possible.
+Depending on precisely which incentives you are eligible for, they may apply in a different order.
+Make sure that you talk to your solar installer or a local tax professional to verify that you are claiming incentives correctly and that you're getting the most money you can.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.